jamesstout/spotweb/utils/transifex/README.md

 3. [Request a language](https://www.transifex.com/projects/p/spotweb/languages/add/) or request to be added to an existing Language Team.
 4. Click on the language you wish to help translate.
 5. Click on messages.po
 	*  Select "Download for translation" to download the .po file to your computer.
-See [Editing .po files][editing.pofiles] for details.
+See [Editing .po files](#editing-po-files) for details.
 	* Or select "Translate Now" or "Try out our new editor" to translate online.
 6. Save your online edits or upload your updated .po file.